lucavallin/barco/README.md

 ## Limitations

+`barco` assumes that the host system is running a Linux kernel at version 6.0.x or higher and with user namespaces and cgroupsv2 enabled.
+The project has been tested on Debian 13.

 `barco` does not handle network namespaces, so the container cannot access the network.
 Networking can roughly be setup as follows:

 - create a new network namespace